 We recommend that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.

 6. Read the brochure

-We have often heard from past guests: “I wish I had realized….” and although that very situation was covered in our material, they neglected to read it.
-Yes, it’s a lot to read, but you will be glad you did!
+We have often heard from past guests: “I wish I had realised….” and although that very situation was covered in our material, they neglected to read it.
+Yes, it is rather a lot to read, but you will be glad you did.
 Please note the level of difficulty of each trip and assess your ability level objectively.
 Don’t find yourself reading for the first time that Traveler’s Checks are not recommended as you are sitting in your airplane seat, having just left the USA, land of ATM machines.
-Be prepared!
+Please be prepared.
 We spend hours writing our literature to help you have a better vacation.
-Please read it, we appreciate it!
+Please read it, we appreciate your patience.
 For each trip, you need to read our Slickrock Belize Adventures Trip Information Packet.